happysat/Express-AM6-AM8/README.md

 ## Footprint

 Express AM6 carries 44 Ku-band 14 C-band, 12 Ka-band and 2 L-band transponders with three footprints.
+In March 2020 the five-year-old satellite's Ka-band payload was shut off due to a thermal control system malfunction with the spacecraft.

 Express AM8 carries 12 Ku-band transponders Linear 12x36 MHz; 4x54 MHz (150W) with three footprints: